jimblandy/context-switch/README.md

 This microbenchmark doesn't do much, but a real application would add to each task's working set, and that difference might become less significant.
-But I was able to run async-brigade with 250,000 workers; I wasn't able to get my laptop to run 250,000 threads at all.
+But I was able to run async-brigade with 250,000 tasks; I wasn't able to get my laptop to run 250,000 threads at all.

 There are differences in the system calls performed by the two versions: